Optimal Enumeration of Eulerian Trails in Directed Graphs: Enumeration Algorithm

 \section{Enumeration Algorithm}

 We have established that the compressed state tree is small enough.
 Our next step is to show how to efficiently construct it via a DFS exploration, thereby enumerating all Eulerian trails.
 This approach requires two main ingredients: (1) an efficient way to maintain the compressed remaining graph for the current state; and (2) a method to extend the partial state tree.
 In the usual DFS fashion, we would add new nodes one-by-one, but we need to be more clever and batch some operations.
 Concretely, we will extend the state tree by adding a full path of states from the current state to a new leaf of the state tree at a time.
+Crucially, we make sure that the remaining graph for each state is always exhaustively compressed.